MigFerro/Monte-Carlo-Bloch-Equations/README.md

 ### Observations

-#- This code was built for the study of the energy level populations of the ground-state hyperfine levels of muonic hydrogen, hence the very specific #constants defined in constants.py

 - Two possibilities where implemented for introducing the Doppler effect in the cavity electric field:
  1. `cavityField_doppVel` - new velocity sampled from a MB distribution at each pulse reflection (lighter computation)
  2. `cavityField_doppPath` - random path motion generated at each reflection (heavier computation)